-PhD in Strategy
+PhD in Strategy and Entrepreneurship

 At Olin, we believe that great strategy PhD candidates have a fundamental drive to impact business practice.
 Our students, like our faculty, have diverse undergraduate training, including economics, chemistry, engineering, and mathematics.
-We strongly promote interdisciplinary and collaborative research among doctoral students and faculty across business disciplines and with other areas and schools at Washington University
+We strongly promote interdisciplinary and collaborative research among doctoral students and faculty across business disciplines and with other areas and schools at Washington University.

-Anne Marie Knott on teaching and research at Olin In our program, strategy is studied at both the firm and individual levels – examining how organizations create and capture value, which arises from differing strategies, organizational designs, and environmental conditions.
+In our program, strategy is studied at both the firm and individual levels – examining how organizations create and capture value, which arises from differing strategies, organizational designs, and environmental conditions.
 While firm performance is observed at the market level, the microfoundations of this performance lie in the behavior and organization of individuals and resources within the firm.
 The organization of these factors influences performance in innovation, firm structure, and human productivity.

-Strategy Faculty and Research
+Strategy and Entrepreneurship Faculty and Research

 The Strategy area’s research-driven faculty closely observes firm performance at the market level, and the micro-foundations of this performance that lay in the behavior and organization of individuals and resources within the firm.
-The resulting research has been published in a wide range of leading strategy journals, including:
+The resulting research has been published in a wide range of leading journals, including:

 - Academy of Management Journal